 Escitalopram may be taken with or without food.
 If your doctor tells you to take it at a specific time, follow your doctor's instructions.

 If you are using the oral liquid, shake the bottle well before measuring each dose.
 Use a marked measuring spoon, oral syringe, or medicine cup to measure each dose.
-The teaspoons and tablespoons that are used for serving and eating food do not measure exact amounts.
+The average household teaspoon may not hold the right amount of liquid.

 You may have to take escitalopram for a month or longer before you begin to feel better.